Skip to Main Content

 2025 Trucking Industry Forecast

-Between a potential stabilization in the market and a rebalance of capacity issues, there’s a lot going on in the trucking industry.
+Between a potential stabilization in the market and a rebalance of capacity issues, there’s a lot going on in the trucking world.
 Take a look at our 2025 Trucking Industry Forecast to evaluate how things are panning out.

-Learn more3.
-Driver Shortages and Retention
+3. Driver Shortages and Retention

 Driver shortages and retention challenges are proving an ongoing issue in the industry.
 “Many economists project the freight market to continue to soften in the first and second quarters of 2024 before rebounding in late 2024, so companies should remain focused on retaining their best employees,” according to Insurance Journal, which also lists rising cargo theft and DOT rule changes among its list of trucking challenges for 2024.
 “With turnover in some trucking industry segments as high as 85% to 90%, fleets have invested in retention bonuses to keep their best drivers.
 In fact, the average retention bonus has climbed almost 90% over the past four years to $1,272.”
+ATRI’s 2025 survey shows that driver compensation and retention remain top-of-mind; signaling a continuation of this issue.

 The Solution: Invest in Employee Retention